Posted by Todd Hockenberry ● Jan 23, 2023

 Earned - editors, publishers, reps, distributors, partners, suppliers, or any other influencers whom you build relationships with and collaborate with them to create content or promote your business

 Manufacturing businesses must dominate their owned marketing assets first.
 Many manufacturers skip over the owned assets and head right for the paid.
-Buy a list, pay for an ad, go to a show.
+Buy a list, pay for an ad, and go to a show.
 But their website looks like a circa 1997 version of a catalog.
 Or their printed materials are shoddy.
 Or they send a garbage e-newsletter every other month sometimes.
 Or they don't tell their unique story or understand how they help their customers.

 How to implement the strategy?